 - February 5, 2015

-LOS ANGELES – Several news agencies in Southern California reported an Orange County man suffered minor cuts and burns after an electronic cigarette exploded in his hand this week.
+Several news agencies have reported an Orange County man suffered minor cuts and burns after an electronic cigarette exploded in his hand this week.
 According to KTLA, a man had just taken the e-cigarette off its charger and it began to make a hissing noise.
 Shortly after, it exploded.

 “It’s stuck in the wall,” the man told a 911 operator after the explosion.